 The visual acuity of hawks is eight-times that of humans.
 They can see prey from 100 miles away, and unlike many other animals, they also see in color.

 Because hawks can fly to dizzying heights, yet still see clearly what is happening on Earth, they symbolize a link between the material and spiritual worlds.

-When the hawk is one of your power animals, you have the ability to tap into your superconscious and channel what you learn into ideas that you can manifest in the material world.
+Thus, the hawk symbolizes the ability to tap into spirit word and to channel what you learn into ideas that you can manifest in the material world.
 For this reason, hawks are also symbols of clairvoyance or psychic abilities.

-The hawk reminds you to infuse your actions on Earth, whether they be your work or interactions with other Earthlings, with spiritual awareness and enlightenment.
+The hawk also reminds you to infuse your actions in the world, whether in you work or interactions with people, animals, and life on Earth with spiritual awareness and enlightenment.
 You have the ability to stay firmly rooted in the real world, while still exploring the upper echelons of consciousness.

-There are over 270 species of hawks, which includes carnivorous birds of the order Falconiformes.
+There are over 270 species of hawks, which are carnivorous birds who belong to the order Falconiformes.
 Hawks are also referred to as raptors, which are birds of prey.
-Because hawks can be found on every continent except Antarctica, they are the subject of legends and folklores in cultures around the world.
-Here are some of the cultural meanings applied to hawks.
+Because hawks can be found on every continent except Antarctica, they are the subject of legends and folklore throughout the world.
+Here are some of those stories.

 Every Native American tribe has their own distinct set of traditions and beliefs, so hawk symbolism and meanings can vary from tribe to tribe.
-But overall, the hawk is considered to be a protector and a spiritual messenger to Native Americans.
+But overall, Native Americans views the hawk as a protector and a spiritual messenger.

 Native Americans have a clan system that is organized around family groups, which are based on the maternal line.
 Clans serve as a system of community organization and division of labor.
-These clans have animals that are associated with them, such as the bear, crow, fox, hummingbird, snake, and others.
+Each clan has an animal that is associated with it, such as the bear, crow, fox, hummingbird, snake, and others.